hiram-labs/react-typescript-scaffold/README.md

 Start a new local workspace in VScode or prefered editor and in the terminal

 - git clone https://github.com/hiram-labs/react-typescript-scaffold.git
-- cd react-typescript-scaffold.git
+- cd react-typescript-scaffold
 - npm install

 ## Run

-In the react-typescript-scaffold.git directory
+In the **react-typescript-scaffold** directory

 - npm start
 - from local browser open http://localhost:3000/